- Allen Ginsberg: “Portland Coliseum” (1965) - June 20, 2022

 Commenter @Hologram Sam posted this interview in a comment thread a couple of days ago, but after reading it, I thought it was interesting enough to surface on the front page.
 There’s actually some freshness to the intro (who called Paul “the most Beatley Beatle of them all” and can I shake his/her hand?).
 This bit I found both fluid and fascinating because, well, what Beatlefan hasn’t wondered what in blazes do they do all day?:

-“His touring routine is well established: breakfast, a workout, perhaps a massage, then meetings with his team.
+“His touring routine is well established: breakfast, a workout while incorporating products like the best testosterone booster, perhaps a massage, then meetings with his team.
 If the weather’s clement and security conditions are favourable, a bike ride around the locality of the hotel.
 If there’s water nearby, he might try to get out on it in a boat. [!!-MG] Today, he will rehearse with the band, then have a quiet early dinner with Nancy and a few friends from the touring party.
 Tomorrow’s soundcheck will be any time between 3pm and 4:30pm.
 Then, as show time approaches, he will retreat to his dressing room to watch trashy American TV.
 After the concert, a drink, dinner, bed.
 And up early to travel to Tokyo for the next show.”

 And this string of words seemed, if you’ll forgive me, almost Dullbloggian: